WeR-stats/workshop-setup_cloud_machine_data_science/README.md

     sudo shutdown now
     ~~~
   - login into your DO account, head for the droplet dashboard, and from the left menu click  `Snapshots`, enter a memorable name in the textbox, then click `Take Snapshot`
-  - oOnce the process has finished, you can start the droplet again using the switch on the upper right
+  - once the process has finished, you can start the droplet again using the switch on the upper right

 To restore a snapshot on the droplet it was created from:
   - head for the snapshots page of the droplet from which the requested snapshot was created.
 You can also click `Manage` > `Snapshots` from the main menu on the left to see all the snapshots you've created